GeyserMC/GeyserWebsite/wiki/geyser/nethernet/setup.md

 description: A guide for setting Nethernet up with Geyser.
 ---

-Geyser now supports the new Nethernet mode of transport used by default on Bedrock as of build TODO BUILD NUM HERE, this is preferred over Raknet which will be removed in the upcoming 26.60 update (Date TBA).
+Geyser now supports the new Nethernet mode of transport used by default on Bedrock as of build #1237, this is preferred over Raknet which will be removed in the upcoming 26.60 update (Date TBA).

 ## Differences between Nethernet and Raknet